rmelocot/Arrays-vs-Linked-Lists-C-Implementation-/README.md

 The purpose of the project is to show the differences and trade-offs between arrays, which store data in contiguous memory, and linked lists, which use dynamically connected nodes.

 ## Features
-- Custom implementation of: dynamic array structure, singly linked list
+- Custom implementations of a dynamic array and singly linked list
-- Shared interface for fair comparison of operations
+- Shared interface for consistent operation comparison
-- Operations supported: Insert (push / append), Delete (pop / truncate), Traverse and access
+- Supports insertion, deletion, traversal, and element access
-- Instrumentation using a memory tracking library (mem)
+- Memory instrumentation using a custom tracking library (`mem`)
-- Modular multi-file C design with separate libraries
+- Modular multi-file C project structure

 ## Tech Stack
 Language: C (C99)<br>